zeus-ctrl/git-bats-demo/README.md

 Once that's all done you can clone the project:

 * If necessary, go back to the "home" page for your fork of the repo on Github.
-* Get the clone link by clicking the "Code" button/dropdown menu (next to the green "Use this template" button), and then copying the URL in the little popup window.
+* Get the clone link by clicking the big green "Code" button/dropdown menu, and then copying the URL in the little popup window.
 * In your terminal type `git clone --recurse-submodules <url>`, where `<url>` is the URL that you copied from Github.